-(3) Task performance evaluations, where prescribed, shall be required prior to certification.
-Such examinations shall be conducted in the following manner:
+(3) Task performance evaluations, where prescribed, will be required prior to certification.
+Such examinations will be conducted in the following manner:

-(a) Task performance competency shall be evaluated by three people nominated by the employing fire service agency's Chief Officer for approval by the Department or its designated representative.
+(a) Task performance competency will be evaluated by three people nominated by the employing fire service agency's Chief Officer for approval by the Department or its designated representative.

-(b) The employing fire service agency's equipment and operational procedures shall be used in accomplishing the task performance to be tested.
+(b) The employing fire service agency's equipment and operational procedures must be used in accomplishing the task performance to be tested.

-(c) Specific minimum testing procedures, as provided by the Department, shall be used for administration of the evaluation.
+(c) Specific minimum testing procedures, as provided by the Department, will be used for administration of the evaluation.

-(d) The training officer for an accredited fire service agency training program must notify the Department or its designated representative prior to performing a Task Performance Evaluation.
+(d) The training officer for an accredited fire service agency training program must notify the Department or its designated representative prior to performing a task performance evaluation.